Long-range Rydberg-atom-ion molecules of Rb and Cs: Introduction

 \section{Introduction}

 Ultralong-range Rydberg molecules (ULRM)~\cite{shafferreview, feyreview} have become an active field of research ever since they were first predicted~\cite{greene,boisseau} and experimentally observed~\cite{bendkowsky, overstreet}.
 There are two general types of ULRM.
-The first one is a bound state between ground-state and Rydberg-excited atoms~\cite{li, booth, bendkowsky, niederprum, tallant, bellos, krupp, andersonprl, sassmann, desalvo, kleinbach, jamie, bendkowskyprl, gajnatcomm, camargo, bai2020}.
-Its binding mechanism is a result of attractive interaction induced due to the scattering of a Rydberg electron from an atom with negative scattering length, and is often described by the Fermi pseudopotential model~\cite{greene, fermi}.
-They exhibit a wide range of exotic properties such as macroscopic bond length, permanent electric dipole moment in the kilo-Debye range and unusual electronic probability densities~\cite{li,booth,niederprum}.
-The second type of ULRM is formed by a pair of atoms that are both excited to Rydberg states, often referred to as Rydberg macrodimers~\cite{boisseau, samboy, samboyjpb, kiffner1, kiffner2, farooqi, overstreet, sassmannprl, Han2018, Han2019, hollerith, hollerith2020}.
-In this case, the binding mechanism arises from the multipolar electrostatic interaction between the two atoms.
+The first one is a bound state between ground-state and Rydberg-excited atoms.
+Its binding mechanism is a result of attractive interaction induced by the scattering of a Rydberg electron from an atom with negative scattering length, and is often described by the Fermi pseudopotential model~\cite{greene, fermi}.
+They exhibit a wide range of exotic properties such as macroscopic bond length, permanent electric dipole moment ranging from a few to thousands of Debye~\cite{li, booth, niederprum, tallant, bai2020} and unusual electronic probability densities~\cite{li,booth,niederprum, tallant, bellos}.
+Their photoassociation mechanisms~\cite{krupp, andersonprl, kleinbach}, scattering channels~\cite{sassmann, jamie} and interactions with external magnetic fields~\cite{lesanovsky, hummelpra2018, hummelpra2019} have been studied.
+Creation of Rydberg-ground molecules with alkaline-earth atoms~\cite{desalvo} and polyatomic Rydberg-ground molecules~\cite{bendkowskyprl, gaj, camargo} have been experimentally observed.
+The second type of ULRM is formed by a pair of atoms that are both excited to Rydberg states, often referred to as Rydberg macrodimers~\cite{boisseau, farooqi, overstreet}.
+In this case, the binding mechanism arises from the multipolar electrostatic interaction between the two atoms as has been studied in numerous theoretical works~\cite{samboy, samboyjpb, kiffner1, kiffner2, Han2019}.
+Rydberg macrodimers have been experimentally observed~\cite{overstreet, sassmannprl, Han2018} and recently studied using quantum gas microscopy~\cite{hollerith, hollerith2020}.